kubernetes-sigs/cluster-api/docs/how-to-use-clusterctl.md

 Many providers implementations come with helpful scripts to generate these YAMLS.
 Provider implementation can be found [here](https://github.com/Kubernetes-sigs/cluster-api#provider-implementations).

 `clusterctl` also comes with additional features.
-Example, `clusterctl` can also take in an optional `bootstrap-only-components.yaml` to provide resources to the bootstrap cluster without also providing them to the target cluster post-pivot.
+For example, `clusterctl` can also take in an optional `bootstrap-only-components.yaml` to provide resources to the bootstrap cluster without also providing them to the target cluster post-pivot.